Does a home safe mean a safe home?

 While domestic safes have become a common feature of the UK home, are they really up to the job of protecting your most prized assets?

 ‘When it comes to securing valuable items in the home, safes really are an essential measure,’ says Chris Roberts of the home security specialist Banham.
 And it’s not just for your own peace of mind.
-Insurers, including Hiscox, have a personal custody clause in their home insurance policies, which states that items worth over a certain amount must either be worn by the insured, kept in their possession or stored in a home safe at all times.
+Most contents insurers have a personal custody clause in their policies (our own home insurance policy is no exception) which states that items worth over a certain amount must either be worn by the owner, kept in their possession, or stored in a home safe at all times.

 It’s a common condition of insuring high-net-worth goods, which makes finding a reliable form of home security all the more important.
 But how can you tell if your home safe is up to the job?

 Cracking a safe doesn’t necessarily require precision explosives and a fail-proof escape plan.
 In fact, for some less-than-premium models, all it takes is a quick smash of a hammer to override the locking mechanism.
 Known as ‘microwave safes’ in the industry, they can be one of the greatest liabilities for high-net-worth individuals with valuables to protect.
 Although these safes may look sturdy, without the proper locking mechanism they are ultimately useless.
 Even so, many people don’t realise how insecure they are until it’s too late.